sunyumark/sunyumark.github.io/_teaching/2018-fall-SparseModeling.md

 ---

 I was the head TA for ESE 585T Sparse Modeling for Imaging this semester.
-Welcome everyone stop by during my office hour!
+Welcome everyone stopping by during my office hour!
 My office is 539 on the 5th floor in Jolly Hall.
 My time is TUE.
 10:00 AM to 12:00 PM.
 See you then!